qzdark/wwebjs.dev-guide/src/guide/v2/creating-your-app/handling-messages.md

 </code-block>
 </code-group>

-In the end your folder should have a look like this:
+After all added code till your folder should have a look like this:

 ::: vue
 whatsapp-app